 20 According to Article 6 of the RA Law "On Public Service", state administrative positions shall include the positions of the heads and deputy heads of agencies reporting to the Government, the Prime Minister and the ministries.
-Pursuant to Article 31, public servants and persons holding public positions may not hold a position not related to their status within other state or local self-government bodies, or any position within commercial organisations, or engage in entrepreneurial activities, or perform any other paid work, except for scientific, educational and creative work.
-At the same time, in cases stipulated by the RA Constitutional Law "Electoral Code of the Republic of Armenia", only public servants have the right to perform work arising from the status of a member of an electoral commission (excepting a member of the Central Electoral Commission) or an equipment maintenance specialist.
-We also note that there is some contradiction between the "Electoral Code" and the RA Law "On Public Service".
+Pursuant to Article 31, public servants and persons holding public positions may not hold a position not related to their status within other state or local selfgovernment bodies, or any position within commercial organisations, or engage in entrepreneurial activities, or perform any other paid work, except for scientific, educational and creative work.
+At the same time, in cases stipulated by the RA Constitutional Law "Electoral Code of the Republic of Armenia", only public servants have the right to perform work arising from the status of a member of an electoral commission (excepting a member of the Central Electoral Code" and the RA Law "On Public Service".